terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_port_secgroup_associate_v2.html.markdown

 Manages a V2 port's security groups within OpenStack.
 Useful, when the port was created not by Terraform (e.g. Manila or LBaaS).
-It should not be used, when the port was created within Terraform.
+It should not be used, when the port was created directly within Terraform.

-When the resource is deleted, Terraform doesn't delete the port, but sets the list of security group IDs to an empty list.

-However, if `enforce` is set to `false` and the resource is deleted, Terraform will just remove the resource without any change to the actual port.
+When the resource is deleted, Terraform doesn't delete the port, but unsets the list of user defined security group IDs.
+However, if `enforce` is set to `true` and the resource is deleted, Terraform will remove all assigned security group IDs.

 ## Example Usage

-### Enforce a security group to an existing port
+### Append a security group to an existing port

 ```hcl
 data "openstack_networking_port_v2" "system_port" {